Nasal Medication Administration

 Key Points

-• Nasal medications are administered into nostrils for local upper-airway effects.
+• Nasal medications are administered into nostrils for local and selected systemic effects.

 • Safe administration requires route verification, correct nozzle direction, and contamination prevention.